The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the E Foothill Blvd / Santa Rosa St

-neighborhood is English, spoken by 87.1% of households.
-Some people also speak Spanish (9.7%).
+neighborhood is English, spoken by 84.1% of households.
+Other important languages spoken here include Spanish and Chinese.